Bun/dash/README.md

 dates, and so on.
 All the variables that can be used in templates can be accessed by script snippets as well.
-Variables stored in the `vars` object can then be referenced in the template used in the display.
+These variables are stored in the `vars` object and any modifications made can then be referenced in the template used to render the final HTML.

 Additionally, some helper functions are available in the script snippet: